spencerthayer/2024-Election-Polling-Analysis/readme.md

 ## Conclusion

-By meticulously integrating multiple data sources and applying a comprehensive set of weighting factors—including the enhanced State Rank Weight that incorporates current forecasts—this project offers a detailed and accurate analysis of presidential polling data.
-The consideration of factors such as pollster quality, sample size, partisanship, population type, and state significance ensures that the adjusted poll results provide a realistic reflection of the electoral landscape.
+By meticulously integrating multiple data sources and applying a comprehensive set of weighting factors—including the enhanced State Rank Weight that incorporates current forecasts and the Poll Purging Mechanism to exclude unreliable pollsters—this project offers a detailed and accurate analysis of presidential polling data.
+The consideration of factors such as pollster quality, sample size, partisanship, population type, state significance, and the exclusion of biased pollsters ensures that the adjusted poll results provide a realistic reflection of the electoral landscape.

 **Key Strengths**:

 - **Robust Methodology**: The use of mathematical models and justifiable weighting mechanisms enhances the credibility of the analysis.
 - **Incorporation of Current Forecasts**: By integrating FiveThirtyEight's forecast data into the State Rank Weight, the model stays updated with the latest electoral dynamics.
+- **Poll Purging Mechanism**: Excluding polls from specified pollsters prevents manipulation of polling averages, ensuring unbiased results.
 - **Customizability**: Users can adjust parameters to explore different analytical perspectives or to align with specific research questions.
 - **Interactivity**: The Streamlit app provides a user-friendly interface, making the analysis accessible to a broader audience.